Develop

 This section describes using the Unity Sentis framework with the Passthrough Camera API.
 Sentis provides a framework for loading models from common open source platforms and compiling them on-device.
-For more information about Sentis, please visit https://unity.com/products/sentis.
-In this section, we will describe using Sentis and the Yolov8n model to identify real objects at runtime on Quest 3 devices.
+To learn more about Sentis, see the Sentis product page.
+This tutorial explains how to set up Sentis and the Yolov8n model to identify real objects at runtime on Quest 3 devices.

 After completing this section, the developer should be able to:

-Understand how to build a new project using Unity and Sentis,
+• Build a new project using Unity and Sentis.

-Understand how to compile and build Sentis models to support models other than Yolo
+• Compile and build Sentis models to support models other than YOLO.

 The framework described in this section can be followed to load the ML/CV model of your choice.
 Note that the complexity of the models available online differ widely and you will need to be careful to find a model that meets the performance profile required by your application.
 Unity also provides samples that can be modified for use to do other things like digit recognition.